If you value your eyes choose Dr.Khanna because:

 - Pterygium surgery experience of close to three decades.

-- Has tried multiple techniques over 25 years.
+- Has been successful with multiple techniques for over 25 years.

-- Now uses the latest, safest, cosmetic technique with least recurrence.
+- Uses the latest, safest, cosmetic technique with the least chance recurrence happening.

 - Board Certified by American Board of Ophthalmology.

 A pterygium is a light reddish or pinkish, elevated, triangular growth of tissue on the eyeball that begins on the white of the eye, also known as the sclera.
 This tissue growth can get into the cornea, which is the outer, transparent layer of the eye, through which light enters the eye.
 Pterygium usually begins on the cornea near the nose.
 It might also gradually expand to a bigger size that will then cover the pupil.
 If someone has more than one of these eye growths, the plural form of the word is pterygia.
 Pterygia are benign (non-cancerous) growths, however they can become cancerous.